Guide to Rug Size Selection

 Larger Entryways:

-Choose a wider runner or a small area rug to fill the space without blocking the walkway.
+A wider runner or a small area rug helps define the space without obstructing movement.

-• Walk around it and see how it feels in the space
+Walk around the taped outline to experience how it feels in the space.

-• Adjust the taped outline until the proportions feel right
+Adjust the outline until the proportions feel natural.

-Some rug retailers also offer virtual visualizers that show you how a rug will look in your room
+Some retailers also offer virtual tools that allow you to preview rug dimensions digitally in your room.

 Traffic Flow: